nelsonchanhk/HEMCOUNT/README.md

 ##### **You may be warned of installation from unknown publisher during the installation process or at first execution by antivirus software or windows security.**

-It is completely free to use and dsitribute HEMCOUNT but its development and maintenance are not free.
+It is completely free to use and distribute HEMCOUNT but its development and maintenance are not free.
 Please visit our homepage for support, feedback and donation.
 Homepage: [http://www.hematology.cc](http://www.hematology.cc)